justin-schroeder/jpschroeder.com/content/index.md

 ## 👋 Hi there,

 I’m Justin, a full-stack developer based in [Charlottesville, VA](https://www.visitcharlottesville.org/), and working at [FormKit](https://formkit.com).
 I’ve been writing code for ~<year-count></year-count>.
 I have plenty of opinions about web development, and I often share those on [Twitter](https://twitter.com/intent/user?screen_name=jpschroeder).

 When I’m not spending time with my wife and three little boys, you’ll find me creating and maintaining open&nbsp;source.

-I keep my [DMs open](https://twitter.com/messages/compose?recipient_id=12008842) — feel free to contact me&nbsp;there.
+I always keep my [DMs open](https://twitter.com/messages/compose?recipient_id=12008842) — so feel free to contact me&nbsp;there.

 ## Open source